merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

     "kraken_txt": "kraken.txt"
 ```

-## How do I skip the QC of the fastq files?
+## How do I skip the QC of the FASTQ files?

-If you already ran quality filtering for your fastq files, then just make sure that this is included in your config file:
+If you already ran quality filtering for your FASTQ files, then just make sure that this is included in your config file:

 ```
 "iu_filter_quality_minoche": {